 Everyone ages.
 Everyone gets old.
 With the onset of old age our parents can become less mobile.
 It can have such a gradual advance that we do not notice it creeping up on our parents.
 Then again, if we have not seen them for some time, the way things have changed for them may come as a surprise to us.

 Our parents may find regular tasks around the home more difficult and, sometimes, impossible.
 A frequent problem, which our parents can be very reluctant to talk about, is how they cope in the bathroom.
 Many elderly people experience difficulty getting into and out of the bath or a shower with a high step.
 More often than not, many have become stuck and required assistance to get out of the bath or shower.
-And this is when their children find out about it.
-Surprise and shock are understandable reactions.
+This is usually the time when their children find out about the problem, which can understandably very upsetting.

 Many of our parents may be too proud and determined to admit they need help with their bathroom routine.
 This situation may be prolonged unnecessarily if they are unaware of products that can improve their ability to bathe independently.
 Having a brave and honest discussion is the order of the day, and once all concerned are agreed, it is time to do something.

 Once a decision is made to help improve our parents situation, it is time to act.
-The internet is often the first port of call, where you will quickly discover many firms offering solutions for the bathroom.
-Some are simple and cheap, but may not be up to the job.
-The basic problem is getting in and out of the bath and getting up and down.
+Some of the most common problems that require help are with the tasks of getting in and out of the bath, or getting up and down when in the bath or when using the toilet.
 To overcome this a solution needs to be fit for purpose.
-A bath with a door, or walk-in bath as they are known, overcomes entering and exiting the bath.
-Add a lifting seat to a walk-in bath and getting up and down is solved.
+A bath with a door, otherwise known as a walk-in bath, overcomes entering and exiting the bath.
+Add a bath lift or a toilet lift and getting up and down is solved.
 In cases where mobility is greatly impaired, or Parkinson’s or Alzheimer’s is present, a level access shower, with no step to impede access is a much better solution.

 The choice available can be overwhelming and one may feel unsure of where to begin.
 Many big firms in the walk-in bath and easy access shower market advertise in national newspapers at huge expense, which has to be paid for somehow, and just want to get a salesperson through the door with very little prior conversation.
 If you have had this experience, you likely will be looking for a good, reliable firm that can offer advice and guidance on suitability of their products and pricing without any commitment from yourself.
 An opportunity to try before you buy would also be ideal.